 - The student organization sponsors are responsible for ensuring that University policies are adhered to throughout the event.
 In case of an emergency, the sponsoring organization should work with Safeguards to contact Public Safety.

-Student organizations may only hold events during the academic year (between upperclass move-in and the end of Commencement).
-Because student groups are to make contributions to on-campus undergraduate life, ODUS does not approve events held during the summer months except under extenuating circumstances.
+Student organizations may only hold events during the academic year, with very limited exceptions made on a case-by-case basis.
+Because student groups are created to make contributions to on-campus undergraduate life, ODUS does not typically approve events held during the summer months.

 These events (like all others) must be approved by ODUS.
 Student groups are discouraged from holding events during midterms, reading period, and finals.
 Activities that take place in the vicinity of University residences, classrooms, the library, the chapel, and similar facilities must be conducted in such a way as to respect the necessity for maintaining a reasonable degree of quiet.
 As such, amplification in outside areas is strictly prohibited between 8:00am and 5:00pm, Monday through Friday.
 Events may not take place between the hours of 2:00am and 6:00am without the written permission of your group's home department.